 Fate: What!?
 No!

-- The backstory for Gundam Wing's Duo Maxwell gives him a non-swearing example of this.
+- The backstory for Mobile Suit Gundam Wing's Duo Maxwell gives him a non-swearing example of this.
 During a conversation with the priest and nun who raised him, he says he doesn't believe in God, but he does believe in the God of Death, because as he puts it, "I've never seen any miracles, but I've seen lots and lots of dead people!"
-The nun admonishes him gentle, but the priest laughs and admits the boy has a point.
+The nun admonishes him gently, but the priest laughs and admits the boy has a point.

 - A regular source of humor in the Gag Dub of Ghost Stories.